Substance Use Problems

 Keep practicing.
 Download reusable worksheets and other tools to keep you going.

 There are many substances that people use in their lives.
-Often these substances help us cope or improve our lives.
-Sometimes though, they can also lead to problems.
-This unit will help you understand your use, decide if there might be some downsides related to your use, and whether cutting back or stopping use might be helpful.
+They may help us cope or improve our experience.
+But for some people, substance use can also bring about problems.
+In this unit, you’ll learn more about your use.
+You can decide if there are downsides to it, and whether cutting back or stopping might be helpful.

 - The Facts